Dynamical Generation of Spin Current and Phase Slip in Exciton-Polariton Condensates: Steady State.

 where

-The Eq. \ref{Pola_Mag} has solution for the magnetization of condensate $Z_{C}=0$\ except very stringent condition $M_{C}=0$.
-Specially, if assuming cross-spin radiative and nonradiative loss rates is negligible. we find laser power should satisfy
+Except very stringent condition $M_{C}=0$, otherwise, magnetization of condensate is always zero, i.e., $Z_{C}=0$\ seen from the Eq. \ref{Pola_Mag}.
+If assuming cross-spin radiative and nonradiative loss rates is negligible, magnetization condition $M_{C}=0$ leads to following condition for pump laser power